 Now comes the hard part — working on the designs and shipping the end product to the clients.

 In this stage, using a dedicated project management tool will help you optimize your workflow, submit the project on time, and minimize the number of edits.
+However, it's essential to consider a specialized workflow system like Artwork Flow.

 Yes, we know the handbook of project management for graphic designers includes generalized tools like Asana, Trello, or Basecamp, or worse, emails and texts.